techjems17/super-saiyan-backend/README.md

 4. Run `npm run dev`

-5. Visit the API in your web browser at localhost:3000 with the following endpoints:
+5. Visit the API in your web browser at localhost:3000/profiles or localhost:3000/skills

 ## Contact